cake-tech/cakelabs-fiat-api-docs/index.md

 permalink: /
 ---

-# Hello!
+# Cake Labs Pricing API Docs

 {: .friendly}
 Thanks for checking out the Cake Labs Pricing API!

-The Cake Labs Pricing API has been designed specifically for noncustodial wallets, and it is used in [Cake Wallet](https://cakewallet.com) and [Monero.com](https://monero.com).
+The Cake Labs Pricing API has been designed specifically for non-custodial wallets, and it is used in [Cake Wallet](https://cakewallet.com) and [Monero.com](https://monero.com).

-The API is custom-built to be easy to use, reliable, highly performant, and privacy-respecting.
+The API is custom-built to be easy to use, reliable, highly performant, and [privacy-respecting](/docs/privacy).
+It's a perfect match for your application.
 If you want to get access to the API, please email us!

 [Email us!](mailto:partners@cakelabs.com){: .btn .btn-blue .mr-4 }